Experts Talk: Creating a Vision for Sustainable, Future-Ready Airports with Esther Chitsinde

 - Social responsibility: How decisions affect people — employees, customers, passengers, communities around airports and business partners

-Airports pioneering sustainability should consider these four key areas as they develop and deliver unrivalled customer experience.
-Finally, cross-functional problem-solving should be prioritised to accelerate and amplify the return-on-investment proposition.
+Airports pioneering sustainability should consider these four key areas as they develop and deliver unrivaled customer experience.
+Finally, cross-functional problem-solving should be prioritized to accelerate and amplify the return-on-investment proposition.

 Q. How can airports apply their facility-wide sustainability goals to specific projects?

-A. Organisations must first assess and evaluate existing conditions (within the airport ecosystem), then set goals and prioritise actions to operationalise sustainability principles.
+A. Organizations must first assess and evaluate existing conditions (within the airport ecosystem), then set goals and prioritize actions to operationalize sustainability principles.

 These goals can and should be ambitious, but they also must include actionable metrics for success.
 Ambitious sustainability goals that are above and beyond IATA’s goal to achieve NetZero carbon by 2050 can include:

-- Decarbonisation: Reduce carbon dioxide emission and achieve NetZero carbon by 2030
+- Decarbonization: Reduce carbon dioxide emission and achieve NetZero carbon by 2030

-- Energy Optimisation: Reduce energy consumption by 50% by 2030
+- Energy Optimization: Reduce energy consumption by 50% by 2030

 - Waste Reduction and Reuse: Recycle 90% of construction materials/waste and achieve zero waste by 2040

 - Water Conservation: Reduce water use by 40% and use 100% reclaimed water for irrigation by 2030